bzkarim250/A-single-cycle-MIPS-processor-in-system-Verilog/Readme.md

 ## How to run

 - clone the repository
-- open the folder to the respective environment and run
+- open the folder to the respective environment and run each respective module testbench from compiling ,then simmulation

 ### Team Members
  - BAZAMBANZA Abdoulkalim
  - NGARUKIYIMANA Sostene
  - ISHIMWE Belyse